inoueke-n/CCInvec/README.md

                            * text [*.txt]
  OUTPUT_DIR            set output destination folder TARGET                select analysis target form following
 	                   * local (Target your local project)
                            * git   (Target git project)
 ```

-If you set "TARGET:git", you should set following additional option.
+If you set "TARGET:git", you should prepare two folders containing the same git project for using GNU diff and set following additional options.
 ```
 COMMIT_ID      set the commit ID in the order from the oldest date.
+NEW_DIR        set the folder path of git project (different path from OLD_DIR) OLD_DIR        set the folder path of git project (different path from NEW_DIR)
 ```

 If you set "TARGET:local", you should set following additional option.